 Where can you find Envirofill?
 Find out using our distributors map.

 If you have questions about the technical details, reach out to a turf expert at USGreentech.
 We’d love to guide you through the process and make your putting green as enjoyable as possible.

-You might also request a sample box of USGreentech turf infill perfect for at-home putting greens for leisure golfers or download our CAD drawing.
+You might also request a sample of USGreentech infill perfect for at-home putting greens for leisure golfers or download our CAD drawing.

 Creating a professional-style artificial grass putting green?
 Here’s how.